Ralhusban/COVID-19/README.md

 # COVID-19
+9 July:
+COVID dashboards in Federal facilities, US (NY&VA), Canada (ON) updated.
+Comments in the US Federal facilities updated to make it easier to understand

 18 June:
 - Updated charts with latest data (US & Canada)
 - Fixed date formatting in the charts